Elliott discloses 5.1 percent stake in UK software firm Micro Focus

 Private equity firms could be interested in all or parts of Micro Focus and some buyout firms have crunched the numbers and spoken to banks about the feasibility of a deal, Bloomberg reported then, adding that no formal talks between the company and potential buyers were underway.

 Micro Focus shares jumped as much as 12 percent after the Bloomberg report.
-The shares had been pummeled by a sales warning and its CEO’s departure on March 19.
+The shares had been pummelled by a sales warning and its CEO’s departure on March 19.

 Reporting by Arathy S Nair in Bengaluru; Editing by Susan Fenton